 The default value here is 68F.
 If the mechanical ventilation device (ERV or HRV) is located within the thermal envelope, this default should remain.
-If the ERV or HRV is located outside of the thermal envelope (eg. the roof), this value should be calculated use the 'ERV\HRV Outside' calculator which can be downloaded from the Calculators & Protocols page.
+If the ERV or HRV is located outside of the thermal envelope (eg. the roof), this value should be calculated using the 'ERV\HRV Outside' calculator which can be downloaded from the Resource Library.